Alisaahy/Deep-Learning-and-Neural-Network/README.md

 - Submit best model to the leader board for the Brain Tumor Diagnostic AI Model Share competition.

 ### [BBC text classification project](https://github.com/Alisaahy/Projects-in-Advanced-Machine-Learning/blob/master/Assignment2/Image_Mini_hackathon_braintumor_MRIdata.ipynb)
-This project used MRI image data and predict whether a image contains tumors.
+This project used data includes news articles from the BBC news and built a model to classification this text dataset into multiple categories.
 It includes the following steps:

-- Visualize brain tumor images that demonstrate when images have tumors and when they do not have tumors.
+- Visualize the categories of the target variable and describe the dataset generally.
-- Run three prediction models to try to predict brain tumor MRI images well.
-Use transfer learning in one of these models
+- Preprocess my data such that each document in the data is represented as a sequence of equal length.
-- Discuss which models performed better and point out relevant hyper-parameter values for successful models.
+- Build five models to perform text classification on the dataset.
+Models including: simple RNN model, Stacked RNN model, LSTM model, Bidirectional LSTM, etc.
-- Submit best model to the leader board for the Brain Tumor Diagnostic AI Model Share competition.
+- Discuss which model performed best and explain about how I'll try to further improve the predictive power of my model.